memtest86plus/memtest86plus/README.md

 **NOTE**: Hot-plugging is not currently supported by the Memtest86+ USB drivers.
 When using these, your USB keyboard should be plugged in before running Memtest86+ and should remain plugged in throughout the test.

+## Display Rotation

+Some 2-in-1 machines use an LCD panel which is natively a portrait mode display but is mounted on its side when attached to the keyboard.
+When using the display in graphics mode, Memtest86+ can rotate its display to match.
+Add either the "screen.rhs-up" or the "screen.lhs-up" option on the boot command line, depending on the orientation of the LCD panel.
+When using the display in text mode, it is expected that the BIOS will take care of this automatically.

+## Screen Resolution

+When booted in legacy mode, Memtest86+ will use the screen resolution that has been set by the BIOS or by the intermediate bootloader.
+When booted in UEFI mode, Memtest86+ will normally select the smallest available screen resolution that encompasses its 640x400 pixel display.
+Some BIOSs return incorrect information about the available display modes, so you can override this by adding the "screen.mode=" option on the boot command line.

+Note that when using display rotation, the specified screen resolution is for the unrotated display.

 ## Operation